melissaboiko/joyodb/README.md

 ## Yet to be done

  - Notes (参考)
-   - Distinguish kanji-scoped notes from reading-scoped (almost done; need to handle jukujikun better).
    - Parse and structure the data from notes
      - Alternative orthographies (同訓異字).
      - Pointers to reference section in text.
        - Extract example images.
-     - Prefecture names.
      - Exceptional readings..
        - Unbounded lists (with a "などは").
          - Complement with all available examples from edict.
        - Alternatives ("とも").
-     - Jukujikun/appendix readings.
-       - Filter: only list them for kanji where the reading is not regular.
      - One-off types of notes.

  - Tests